 During Haussmann redo of Paris, Fontaine des Innocents was moved to the square, which is now mostly empty except for the crumbling monument.

 But I realize I haven’t said anything about the fountain itself.
-It’s a Renaissance beauty — not to get overly technical, but a real Romeo and Juliet trysting place.
+It’s a Renaissance beauty — not to get overly technical, but it’s a real Romeo and Juliet trysting place.
 I hope someday the City of Paris will restore it.
-The world needs their children.
+The world needs the lovers’ children.

 Octagonal pond with putti fountain, Jardin du Luxembourg